We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Other features include:

-- three days’ worth of insulin storage
+- holds 3 days of insulin storage

 - compatible app for smartphones, which displays all readings and allows for notifications and alarms

-- 300 units of insulin storage
+- storage for 300 units of insulin

-- color touchscreen that is easy to read
+- easy-to-read color touchscreen

-- integrates with the Dexcom G6 CGM
+- integration with the Dexcom G6 CGM

 - adjusts insulin delivery to avoid highs and lows

-- a person can view glucose and insulin history
+- viewable glucose and insulin history.

 - compatible with a mobile app via Bluetooth